 - refers to another person or organisation in its marketing material only if the consent of that person or organisation has been obtained;

-- uses the NRT Logo only in accordance with the conditions of use specified in Schedule 4;
+- uses the NRT Logo only in accordance with the conditions of use specified in Schedule 4 of the RTO Standard 2015;

 - makes clear where a third party is recruiting prospective learners for the RTO on its behalf;